10th April 2026

 People in a crowd at North Leeds Food Festival

-North Leeds Food Festival is an annual celebration of all things delicious at Leeds’ Roundhay Park.
-Street food is the beating heart of the festival, and it’s often home to some of the UK’s most prestigious vendors.
+North Leeds Food Festival is an annual celebration of all things delicious at Leeds’ Roundhay Park, and this year the festival celebrates its 10th anniversary.
+Street food is the beating heart of this event, and you can expect tasty international treats from gyozas and bao buns to vibrant curries and wood-fired pizzas.
 It doesn’t stop there, though, because there’ll also be fantastic tribute acts, live cookery demonstrations, comedy acts and kids activities.

 Where?
 Roundhay Park, Mansion Lane, Roundhay, Leeds, West Yorkshire, LS8 2HH.